Vintage Biden clip on FBI fuels GOP pushback on Kavanaugh probe

 Sen. Orrin Hatch, R-Utah, who also was on the Judiciary Committee during the Thomas-Hill hearings, called the Biden video “valuable.”

-“Valuable flashback from then Chairman Biden, presiding over Clarence Thomas’s confirmation hearings, on the role of FBI investigations in confirmations,” Hatch tweeted.
+“Valuable flashback from then Chairman Biden, presiding over Clarence Thomas’ confirmation hearings, on the role of FBI investigations in confirmations,” Hatch tweeted.

 The FBI conducts background investigations prior to an appointed official’s confirmation to “determine whether the nominee could pose a risk to the national security of the United States,” according to a Justice Department spokesperson.